-Bulgaria: Increase in electricity production in 2014, RES wind and PV marked downward trend15.
-October 2014. / SEE Energy News
+Bulgaria: Increase in electricity production in 2014, RES wind and PV marked downward trend, SEE Energy News

 Bulgaria has produced 34.4 million MWh of electricity during January-october period which represents a 9.61 percent increase in comparison to the same period of 2013